Revisiting Philly theater history through the eyes of one of its finest critics.

 In the second of her three-part series on the Walnut Street Theatre, Katelyn Behrman looks at how the Walnut puts together its season of popular productions, and considers the opportunities presented by the second stage and rented facilities.

-Philadelphia’s oldest theater is also by far it’s most popular and financially secure.
-In a time when other large theaters are struggling to stay afloat, the Walnut Street Theatre maintains the largest subscriber base in the country.
 In the first section three-part series, Kathryn Behrman sits down with Walnut artistic director Bernard Havard and other local theater folk to consider the playhouse’s commitment to popular entertainment.

 Phindie looks at tax returns for local theaters to see how much they brought in from what sources.
 We also look at who the best paid employee was for each “non-profit”.